Death of James Dean: Funeral and memorial

 Dean's funeral was held on October 8, 1955, at the Fairmount Friends Church in Fairmount, Indiana.
 The coffin remained closed to conceal the severe injuries to his upper torso and face.
 An estimated 600 mourners were in attendance, while another 2,400 fans gathered outside the church during the procession.
-Dean's body is buried at Park Cemetery in Fairmount, less than a mile from where he grew up on his aunt and uncle's farm.
+Dean's body is buried at Park Cemetery in Fairmount, less than a mile from where he was raised on his aunt and uncle's farm.

 In 1977, a memorial to Dean was erected in Cholame, California.
-The stylized sculpture is composed of stainless steel around a tree of heaven growing in front of the former Cholame post office building.
-The sculpture was designed in Japan and transported to Cholame, accompanied by the project's benefactor, the aforementioned Seita Ohnishi of Kobe.
+The stylized sculpture is composed of stainless steel around a tree of heaven growing in front of the former Cholame post-office building.
+The sculpture was designed in Japan and transported to Cholame, accompanied by the project's benefactor, Seita Ohnishi of Kobe.
 Ohnishi chose the site after examining the location of the crash scene less than a mile away.
-The original Highway 41 and 46 junction where the collision occurred has shifted slightly as the two roadways were realigned over the decades to make them safer.
-On September 30, 2005, the junction at Highways 46 and 41 was dedicated as the James Dean Memorial Junction as part of the State of California's official commemoration of the 50th anniversary of his death.
+The original Highway 41 and 46 junction where the collision occurred has shifted slightly as the two roadways were realigned over the decades to improve safety.
+In April 2023, construction began on a new elevated interchange that will eliminate the left turn across traffic from Highway 46 across Highway 41.
+On September 30, 2005, the junction at SR 46 and SR 41 was dedicated as the James Dean Memorial Junction as part of California's official commemoration of the 50th anniversary of Dean's death.

-The dates and hours of Dean's birth and death are etched into the sculpture, along with a handwritten description by Dean's friend William Bast of one of Dean's favorite lines from Antoine de Saint-Exupéry's The Little Prince: "What is essential is invisible to the eye."
-It also includes an infinity symbol next to the date of his death, to indicate that he will never be forgotten.
+The dates and hours of Dean's birth and death are etched into the sculpture along with a handwritten description by Dean's friend William Bast quoting one of Dean's favorite lines from Antoine de Saint-Exupéry's The Little Prince: "What is essential is invisible to the eye."
+It also includes an infinity symbol next to the date of Dean's death to indicate that he will never be forgotten.